Skip to main content Scroll Top

 There are also three less involved segments: Athleisurist, Sideliner, and Complacent.
 Together, these three represent a combined 22% of outdoor category spending and 46% of outdoor consumers.
 This means that in this customer segmentation example, almost half of the segment consumers are less attractive for brands to focus on.

-In the outdoor space, a critical psychographic segmenting dimension is the desire for eco-friendly brands and sustainable choices.
+In the outdoor space, an additional psychographic segmenting dimension is the desire for eco-friendly brands and sustainable choices.
 This is an important dimension that should be integrated into future outdoor consumer segmentations to better understand the customers and provide solutions that meet their needs.

 Customer Segmentation Examples for Outdoor and Active Brands